 Not letting up, the federal government plan will invest $843 million for preschoolers, ensuring a strong education head start for the future citizens of Australia, increasing the potential of a better future.
 Even children from disadvantaged families will benefit from this plan for they will be covered by the government under the Child Care Safety Net.

 Farmers will also greatly benefit from the 2015 Federal Budget.
-Cattle farmers, for example, will be seeing a $101.3 million funding for four years for road infrastructure improvement geared towards cattle supply chains.
+Cattle farmers, for example, will be seeing a $101.3 million in funding for four years for road infrastructure improvement geared toward cattle supply chains.

-To further improve Australia’s workforce, the government is aiming to encourage parents to join the workforce by cutting childcare rebate access of stay-at-home parents.
-Under a certain perspective, this might be seen as an underhanded federal government tactic which forces parents to do their part in the Australian workforce.
+To further improve Australia’s workforce, the government is aiming to encourage parents to join the workforce by cutting childcare rebate access to stay-at-home parents.
+From a certain perspective, this might be seen as an underhanded federal government tactic which forces parents to do their part in the Australian workforce.

 This area of the 2015 Federal Budget received the most attention since it’s striking at what once deemed to be an untouched area of government taxation: the internet.